openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/COREV_LLVM_Plan_Approved_2023.md

 ### Verification

 Github Continuous Integration and Test (CI) will be set up.
+Initial support for CI: https://github.com/openhwgroup/corev-llvm-project/pull/23

 ## Explanation of why OpenHW should do this project